14 Best Day Trips From Rome

 The Papal Palace overlooking Viterbo, Italy

-Viterbo: most people outside of Italy have never even heard of it.
+Viterbo is a place that most people outside of Italy have never even heard of.
 At a mere 100 km from Rome but seemingly on a different planet, this small city is truly beautiful and deserves a visit.

 It is the perfect place to escape when Rome gets too crowded with tourists or too hot during the summer months.